Tennis Europe Junior Tour | 16/14/12 & Under

 Created in 1990, the Tennis Europe Junior Tour has long been the platform of choice for the launch of a successful career, and in recent years has heralded the arrival of such top players as Justine Henin, Roger Federer, Caroline Wozniacki, Andy Murray, Victoria Azarenka, Jo-Wilfried Tsonga and Maria Sharapova, to name but a few.

-The tour is divided into three age groups; under-16s, under-14s and (since 2000) under-12s.
-In 2009, these three categories combined for a total of some 300+ tournaments, staged across 43 of the 49 member nations of Tennis Europe.
-The exponential growth of the tour - which last year saw participation from around 10,000 players - represents an astonishing diversification of its original 43 tournaments over two age groups.
+The tour is divided into three age groups; 16 & Under, 14 & Under and (since 2000) 12 & Under.
+In 2016, these three categories combined for a total of some 360+ tournaments, staged across 44 of the 50 member nations of Tennis Europe.
+The exponential growth of the tour - which last year saw participation from over 10,000 players - represents an astonishing diversification of its original 43 tournaments over two age groups.

-The appeal of the Tennis Europe Junior Tour extends well beyond its home continent, and in 2009 players came from almost 100 countries worldwide to participate.
-Guillermo Coria is one non-European to have excelled, ending the year as a top ten player twice, once as an U-14 and once U-16.
-Other players such as Andy Roddick, Juan Martín Del Potro and Sania Mirza also got a first taste of European competition on the tour.
+The appeal of the Tennis Europe Junior Tour extends well beyond its home continent, and in 2016 players came from over 100 countries worldwide to participate.
+Guillermo Coria is one non-European to have excelled, ending the year as a top ten player twice.
+Other players such as Lleyton Hewitt, Andy Roddick, Juan Martín Del Potro and Sania Mirza also got a first taste of European competition on the tour.

 16/14 & Under Tour events are played at three levels, ranging from the elite Category 1 events, which attract the strongest draws, to the more numerous and accessible Category 2 and 3 events.
 Boys and girls events in both singles and doubles events are held at all tournaments, with some offering additional consolation tournaments for early losers.
 Player parties, cultural exchanges and tourist trips during events encourage all players to focus on more than just their results.